2024-25 Edition

 Srimayee Basu, Ph.D.
 University of Florida, Assistant Professor of English; Culture and Theory (early and 19th-century American literature, African American literature, critical theory)

 Catherine Benamou, Ph.D.
-New York University, Associate Professor of Film and Media Studies; Culture and Theory (Hispanophone and Lusophone cinema and television, U.S. Latinx media, Orson Welles and maverick cinema, transnational practices, spectatorship, cinematic memory and cultures of preservation)
+New York University, Professor of Film and Media Studies; Culture and Theory (Latin American, Latinx, and postcolonial Francophone and Lusophone cinema and television, transnational flows and diasporic audiences, authorial itineraries (Orson Welles), documentary, media ethnography and historiography, media and social justice)

 Victoria Bernal, Ph.D.
 Northwestern University, Professor of Anthropology; Culture and Theory; Gender and Sexuality Studies; Religious Studies (gender, war, cyberspace, Islam, transnationalism, Africa)